 - Red Onion: or yellow or white or even shallots, finely diced

 - Blanched Almond Flour: or almond meal.
-This adds both fat, moisture and acts as a binder to keep your patties together
+Opt for a super fine grind.
+The use of almond flour adds both fat, moisture and acts as a binder to keep your patties together

 - Fresh Herbs and Spices: I’m using Himalayan salt, ground black pepper, smoked paprika, grated garlic, thyme, dill, oregano, and chives.
 But you can add in or omit any herb and spice of your choosing

 - Extra Light Olive Oil (not pictured): we’re going to use the oil to fry our patties in.